IMO2020: The Brutal Facts of Blending the New 0.5%S Bunker Fuels

 If the low %S component is ULSD (i.e., 10 – 15 ppm S) the equation simplifies to:

 If the LS% is 0.1% S the % low S blend stock increases to 55.6%; @ 0.2% S the low S blend stock increases to 62.5%.
 This almost makes it imperative to blend with ULSD (10 – 15 ppm S).
 These are the brutal facts regarding a blending option for meeting the new 0.5% S spec.
 Blended fuels will not be produced by desulfurizing the high S component, but rather by blending with a 0% S component.
 This is an example of "solution by dilution".
-There are many potential pit faults in this solution.
+There are many potential pitfalls in this solution.

 While the fuels will be blended or produced to meet the S spec, all the other parameters may be expected to vary widely, especially Density and Viscosity.